 In this section, I put forward the Emotion Processing Hypothesis.
 Instead of BPD being a disorder of emotion dysregulation, i.e. a problem with how patients regulate and cope with emotions, I am positing that BPD is a disorder of emotion processing.
 There is evidence to suggest that in normal and adaptive processing of emotional experience there is a lateral to medial movement of information through the prefrontal cortex and integration of cortical and subcortical neuronal networks.
-However, in response to interpersonal stress, persons with BPD appear to exhibit relatively less activation of the prefrontal cortices, greater activation of subcortical networks.
+However, in response to interpersonal stress, persons with BPD appear to exhibit relatively less activation of the prefrontal cortices, greater activation of subcortical limbic structures, such as the ventral striatum and amygdala, and less integration of cortical and subcortical networks.
 These differences in processing of emotion processing through the central nervous system may account for the association, attribution, and alterity deficits mentioned in the previous section.